haniffalab/sc-analysis-nf/sphinx/installation.rst

 Using conda
 -----------

-If you have `conda`_ or `mamba`_ already installed then you can use the ``environment.yaml`` file included in the sc-analysis-nf release to create the environment.
+If you have `conda`_ or `mamba`_ already installed then you can use the ``cellrank.yaml`` file included in the sc-analysis-nf release to create the environment.

 .. code-block:: shell
    :caption: Input

-   conda create -n nextflow_env -f environment.yml
+   conda create -n nextflow_env -f cellrank.yaml

 Then make sure you activate the ``nextflow_env`` environment beforer you use the pipeline.

 .. code-block:: shell
    :caption: Input

-   conda acitvate nextlfow_env
+   conda acitvate cellrank

 .. _environment_manual: